MQ_MAS_HOR_RGB_POS.png

 Approach

-Phase 2 began with an inception workshop to align cross-functional stakeholders, followed by persona development across four user types.
-Five moderated think-aloud sessions were run with Research Champions and Faculty Administrators, producing six prioritised findings that directly shaped the Bulk Coding and Portfolios modules.
+• Conducted moderated think-aloud sessions with Research Champions and Faculty Administrators, producing prioritised findings that shaped the Bulk Coding and Portfolios modules

 Information architecture